Encouragement of Climb: Characters

 A high school girl who became afraid of heights after falling off a playground structure and breaking her leg.
 Thanks to Hinata's influence, she begins to take an interest in mountain climbing.
+In the fourth episode of Botan Kamiina Fully Blossoms When Drunk, she has a cameo in which it is revealed she opened a YouTube channel with Hinata.